Software & Apps

 • Install macOS updates: This tells your Mac to install operating system and security updates as soon as possible.
 Your Mac will warn you if it needs to be restarted, so you can choose to delay the update if necessary.

-• Install system data files and security updates: This setting, which is independent from the Install macOS updates setting, tells Software Update to automatically install certain security updates and some system files that do not require a restart, such as XProtect updates.
+• Install Security Responses and system files: This setting, which is independent from the Install macOS updates setting, tells Software Update to automatically install certain security updates and some system files that do not require a restart, such as XProtect updates.

-As with iOS, you may want to hold off on installing macOS updates automatically, especially because it’s a good idea to fully back up your Mac before installing such an update.
-However, installing system files and security updates is a very good idea, because these are updates that are essential to protect your Mac.
+As with iOS and iPadOS, you may want to hold off on installing macOS updates automatically, especially because it’s a good idea to fully back up your Mac before installing such an update.
+However, installing Security Responses and system files is a very good idea, because these are updates that are essential to protect your Mac.

 It’s worth noting that if you have used unsupported methods to install a recent version of macOS on an old Mac, or if you have built a “hackintosh” (a PC not designed by Apple that runs macOS, potentially in violation of Apple’s macOS software license agreement), you won’t be able to install software updates automatically, and may need to wait a while to install them.
 The third-party software used to leverage macOS on unsupported Macs may need to be updated to be compatible with newer versions of macOS.